Belgian Waffles

 • Add the remaining 1 cup buttermilk, melted butter and vanilla extract to the bowl, stirring just until combined.
 (The batter will be lumpy.)

 • When ready to serve, preheat your waffle iron according to the manufacturer's directions and lightly grease it with cooking spray.
 Pour a portion of the batter into the heated waffle iron and cook the waffle to your desired doneness.
-Top the waffles with strawberry syrup and serve immediately.
+Top the waffles with your favorite toppings and serve immediately.

 • ★ Did you make this recipe?
 Don’t forget to give it a star rating below!